-Not only that, but when researchers share data and knowledge in the early stages of the research process, it helps spread the latest breakthroughs.
+Additionally, when researchers share data and knowledge early in the research process, they help spread the word about the latest scientific advances.

-The current need for global governance of science from European institutions has accelerated the need for openness.
+Thankfully, the current need for a global governance of science by European institutions has accelerated the need for openness.
 These institutions consider the transition towards openness a fundamental step in fostering the circulation of knowledge as the direction towards faster and wider innovation.
 One such institution is the European Commission with its Open Science policy.

 Together with scientific communities, such institutions have started a dialogue to build a common infrastructure that will allow scientists, citizens, and companies to access a shared pool of scientific resources.
-This is called the Open Science Cloud.
+This environment is known as the European Open Science Cloud (EOSC).

-The Open Science Cloud brings together international and European stakeholders, initiatives, and infrastructures.
-And it does all of this in a trusted, virtual, federated environment.
-It cuts across borders and scientific disciplines to store, process, share, and reuse data and software, which makes these infrastructures indispensable when it comes to openness in research.
+The EOSC brings together international and European stakeholders, initiatives, and infrastructures.
+It does so in a federated, virtual, and trusted environment.
+It cuts across borders and scientific disciplines to store, process, share and reuse data and software, which makes these infrastructures indispensable when it comes to openness in research.

 Open Research Data Characteristics